net-tools/google-api/README.md

     );
 ```

 We create an object of `Serverside_InlineCredentials` class, identifying the application with credentials from developper console, and requesting a readonly access to the user Calendar data.
-It create a `Google_Client` object behind the scenes (underlying object, the object we create is only a frontend).
-Some API mandatory parameters, such as *redirectUri* are set with default values (for example, *redirectUri* points to the script URL).
+It creates a `Google_Client` object behind the scenes (underlying object, the object we create is only a frontend).
+Some API mandatory parameters are set with default values (for example, *redirectUri* points to the script URL).

 If you prefer identifying with Json credentials and not strings in code, use `Serverside_JsonCredentials`.
 If you are using a service account, use `ServiceAccount`. *Serverside* or *ServiceAccount* prefix in class names tell us the kind of application we are dealing with (please refer to Google API for further explanations about server-side or service accounts).